chrisminnick/intermediate-node-dev/labs/lab05/README.md

-# Lab 5: Logging Monitoring Lab
+# Lab 5: Lab05 Redis Caching Lab

 See the course lab instructions PDF for detailed instructions.